Wolves (Story of the Year album)

 Wolves is the fifth studio album by American rock band Story of the Year.
 The album was released on December 8, 2017.
-In October 2017, the band released "Bang Bang", their first single in more than seven years.
+In October 26, 2017, the band released "Bang Bang", their first single in seven years.

 Background

 After touring constantly for close to a decade, the band took a hiatus and started families.
-During that time, bass guitarist Adam Russell and the ensemble parted ways with Philip Sneed taking over on bass.
-However, in 2018, Sneed announced his departure, along with the return of Russell to the band.
+During that time, bass guitarist Adam Russell and the ensemble part ways with Philip Sneed taking over on bass.
+In March 2018, Sneed announced his departure, along with the return of Russell to the band.
 The group funded their album via PledgeMusic.